inet-framework/inet/showcases/tsn/cutthroughswitching/doc/index.rst

    :language: ini

-The default :ned:`EthernetInteface` in Ethernet switches doesn't support cut-through.
+The default :ned:`EthernetInterface` in Ethernet switches doesn't support cut-through.
 In order to use cut-through, we replace the default interface with :ned:`EthernetCutthroughInterface`.
 Cut-through is disabled in this interface by default, thus it needs to be enabled by setting the :par:`enableCutthrough` parameter to ``true``.